vinaygoel/ars-workshop/README.md

 ##### Set Exercises enviroment variables #####

-*If needed, update the values in setup-exercises-env.sh file*

-Set environment variables by running:
+If needed you can update the values in the setup-exercises-env.sh file, and thenset environment variables by running:

 ```
 source setup-exercises-env.sh